-The EU Neighbourhood Info Centre is an EU-funded communication project that seeks to increase people's knowledge about and awareness of the EU's Euro-Mediterranean cooperation and the EU's Partnership with the East.
-The EU Neighbourhood Info Centre focuses in particular on activities supported by the European Neighbourhood and Partnership Instrument (ENPI).
-ENPI is the financial instrument through which the EU spends money to turn European Neighbourhood Policy (ENP) political decisions into actions on the ground.
+The EU Neighbourhood Info Centre is an EU-funded communication platform that seeks to increase awareness and knowledge about the EU's Euro-Mediterranean cooperation and the EU's Partnership with the East.
+The EU Neighbourhood Info Centre focuses in particular on activities supported by the European Neighbourhood Instrument (ENI).
+ENI is the main financial instrument in support of the European Neighbourhood Policy (ENP).

 What is ENP and ENPI?